Concealed Carry Calibers: Pros and Cons of 9mm, .40 S&W and .45 ACP

 Magazine capacity for CCW

-Are you the type of person who always carries a spare magazine?
+Are you the type of person who always carries a good magazine holster or even a double mag carrier?
 If you are – caliber can be largely irrelevant.
 However, if you're not – then size does matter.
 Namely whether or not your preferred carry choice is a full size, compact, or sub-compact.
 Each situation dictates a slightly different model.
 In warmer weather, it's easier to conceal a sub-compact than a full size pistol.
 With the right inside the waistband concealed carry holster, nearly any pistol can be camouflaged well enough on the body.

 With smaller sub-compacts – like the new Glock 43 – caliber selection begins to come front and center.
 For a 9mm, most sub-compacts average in the “6+1” variety for magazine capacity.
 When it comes to the larger .40 S&W, magazine capacity drops capriciously.
 It's common to get down to the “5+1” and lower.